How Will Bad Credit Affect My Auto Insurance?Published on August 26, 2022 by CreditFresh

 Your score is heavily based on your credit report.
 When generating your score, popular scoring models like the FICO scoring model may consider your:

 However, they may not use all the data that your credit report generates in these categories.

 Generally, insurers claim there’s a strong correlation between this score and future claims.
 They look into your report to predict the likelihood of you making a claim, believing that people with bad credit generally file claims more often.

-As a result, drivers with poor credit tend to pay twice as much for car insurance, on average, as those with exceptional credit.
-Meanwhile, people with no credit tend to pay 67 percent more in insurance, on average, than people with excellent credit.
+As a result, drivers with poor credit can often pay more for car insurance as those with exceptional credit.
+Meanwhile, people with no credit may also pay more in insurance than people with excellent credit.

 What is a Good Auto Insurance Score to Have?

 As a general rule, higher is always better.
 But when it comes to exact numbers, it depends on the credit reporting agency.
 Each company sets its own benchmark for good scores.